Xalagon17/Proyectogithub/README.md

 7. If you enter the number 5, it will display the version of the linux kernel on the screen.

 8. And finally if you enter the number 6, it shows you the name of the machine.

+Fireshark.cpp consists of 4 cases to snort the traffic in Tcpdump:
+1. With ICMP protocol
+2. With HTTP protocol
+3. With TCP protocol
+4. With DHCP protocol